-- To the extent agreed to with the Environment Team and or the Project Arborist - Constructed from 1.8m temporary fence panels or paraweb fencing that is secured to metal pickets using fencing wire or similar. - Braced as required to provide an adequately robust structure, and signage used to designate area as TPZ/No Go Zone.
+To the extent agreed to with the Environment Team and or the Project Arborist

+- Constructed from temporary fence panels at minimum 1.8m high or para web fencing that is secured to metal pickets using fencing wire or similar. - Braced as required to provide an adequately robust structure. - Signed to designate the area as a TPZ/No Go Zone.